Vodafone’s 2018 phone plans

 - Buy the handset yourself :

+Buying a phone yourself and adding a SIM Only plan is usually the most sensible way to go.
 From a handset point of view, we would advise you evaluating Mobileciti’s hardware.
 There are, of course, high street alternatives like JBHiFi and grey market imports which

 - Avoid the upfront cost of the device :